RebeccaTobin/DiseaseModel/README.md

 # DiseaseModel

+Before you run the program:

 To run program:
+- Depending on the folder you specify in "run.sh," you will need to create a folder called "Data" (for output data) in the main DiseaseModel folder
+- Before running the program, you will also need to run the python scripts "MakeIndivSeedFiles.py" and "MakeTopologySeedFiles.py"
-- go to DiseaseModel directory in command line and run the "run.sh" script (i.e. ./run.sh)
+- The program is designed to be run from the command line.
+To do this, go to DiseaseModel directory in command line and run the "run.sh" script (i.e. ./run.sh)
-- you will first need to install a C++ compiler and the Boost libraries
+- You will first need to install a C++ compiler and the Boost libraries
-- modify the run.sh file to control the disease parameters and the number of simulated individuals
+- Modify the run.sh file to control the disease parameters and the number of simulated individuals

 Credit:
 The original generic network model (GNM) code of which this project is based was written by Spencer Farrell.